Timeless Flight

-Timeless Flight is the fourth studio album by Steve Harley & Cockney Rebel, which was released by EMI in 1976.
+Timeless Flight is the fourth studio album by Steve Harley & Cockney Rebel, released by EMI on 30 January 1976.
 It was written and produced by Steve Harley.

 Background

 Harley began writing material for Timeless Flight while Steve Harley & Cockney Rebel were touring to promote their 1975 album The Best Years of Our Lives.
 The band recorded Timeless Flight during the summer of 1975 at Trident Studios, Abbey Road Studios and Scorpio Sound Studio.
 The album was created in a more relaxed environment in comparison with The Best Years of Our Lives, which had been recorded quickly under considerable pressure.
 In 2003, Harley recalled, "It was a sweltering summer.
 It was incredibly hot.
 The songs, many of them being semi acoustic or laid back, I think stemmed as much from that as anything else.
 It made me a little lethargic."
-On the album, guitarist Jim Cregan used various guitars, including a Martin D18, 1956 Fender Telecaster, Gibson SG Standard and an Ovation acoustic with a built-in pick-up.
+In a 1976 interview with Record Mirror & Disc, Harley revealed, "[The album] took about three months altogether and so much hard work went into it that as far as I'm concerned, it has to be the best I've done so far."
+He also told Sounds, "I've really learnt how to write songs now.
+The new album makes the others pale.
+This one is more live, although the production is heavier."

 In a 1975 interview with Record Mirror & Disc, Harley described the album as "irreverent" and one which saw Cockney Rebel take a "huge leap forward".
 He said, "We're a real group now.
 It's taken us a year to get there but we've done it.
 Cockney Rebel are not just something I look on as my backing group.
 We're all in it together and I'm proud to be part of such a group.
 I really love those musicians."
-In a 1976 interview with Record Mirror & Disc, Harley added, "[The album] took about three months altogether and so much hard work went into it that as far as I'm concerned, it has to be the best I've done so far."
+He added to Melody Maker in 1976, "I'm really proud of it.
+I've got a pride about this album as a piece of work which I've never had about anything I've ever done.
+As much as anything because of the boys in the band.
+I've let it become a group.
+It's not a dictatorship any more.
+I've given them all the freedom they could possibly want now.
+I respect that young men who are musicians have got to be able to have self-expression, and the album shows it."